 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where braithwaiteite typically forms.
+Look in hydrothermal veins country, the host setting where braithwaiteite typically forms.
 If you start seeing arsenopyrite, goethite, quartz in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.